Updated on April 14, 2026

 Why Cars Without Titles Can Be Risky

 A title proves ownership of a vehicle.
-Without it, you may face several challenges:
+Without it, you may face several challenges, like:

 You may not be able to register the vehicle until ownership is verified